apoloval/open-airbus-cockpit/software/command-gateway.md

 ## Troubleshooting

 Sometimes things go wrong.
-If you experiment issues or problems with Command Gateway, it would be better off checking out its log file to have more details.
+If you experiment issues with Command Gateway, it would be better off checking out its log file to have more  details.

 It is highly recommended to configure FSUIPC to log the Lua scripts in separate files.
 To do so, go to the _Logging_ tab in FSUIPC configuration